 This post is part of our special series that will unpack the criteria we consider when evaluating manuscripts.
-Today is the first part of a two-part series on writing great dialogue, and part two is available, here.
+Today is the first part of a two-part series on writing great dialogue.
 Whether you are in the midst of writing, or have already received feedback from us, our hope is that this series will provide the insight you need to make your manuscript even better.
 View the full series here.

 In many ways, writing a compelling work of fiction comes with greater challenges than writing non-fiction.

 Bear in mind that I say this from the perspective of someone who works with a lot of relatively inexperienced authors.
 That’s an important bit of context.
 If you haven’t written a book before, chances are that non-fiction is going to come easier.

 Why is this?
 Well, in non-fiction the greatest burden on the author concerns structure and research.
 So as long as you know what you’re talking about, which is especially easy when you’re writing, say, a memoir based on your own experiences, you’re going to be in pretty good shape.
 Structure may not come naturally, and you may need to work with an editor to smooth out some trouble spots, but you’ll have a solid foundation.

 In fiction, authors need to think more imaginatively about things like story logic, plot, characterization, and dialogue.
 These things don’t necessarily come naturally; they are specialized skills that need to be mastered.

 Today I’m going to tackle the art of writing good dialogue.